Kane (wrestler): Emergence of Kane; WWF Champion (1997–1998)

-Jacobs made his re-debut as Kane at Badd Blood: In Your House on October 5, 1997, by using The Undertaker's signature "Tombstone Piledriver" to cost him the victory in the first Hell in a Cell match against Shawn Michaels.
-In keeping with the notion that Kane had been burned and scarred by the fire—and to conceal Jacobs' identity—the character wore a mask, sported long hair, and wore red and black ring attire that almost covered his entire body.
+Kane debuted at Badd Blood: In Your House on October 5, using The Undertaker's signature tombstone piledriver to cost him the victory in the first Hell in a Cell match against Shawn Michaels.
+In keeping with the notion that Kane had been burned and scarred by the fire—and to conceal Jacobs's identity—the character wore a mask, sported long hair, and wore red and black ring attire that almost covered his entire body.
 Kane and The Undertaker feuded with one another over the following year, during which time their history vis-à-vis one another was expounded.
-Jacobs won his first match as Kane against Mankind at Survivor Series.
-The Undertaker initially refused to face him and adamantly so while Kane humiliated him, The Undertaker claiming he had promised his parents he would never do harm to his own "flesh and blood".
-After what was thought to be a brief partnership, Kane betrayed The Undertaker by costing him the WWF Championship, Kane interfering in The Undertaker's title match against Shawn Michaels at the Royal Rumble.
-After the match, Kane locked Undertaker in a casket and set it on fire.
-After a couple months of absence, Undertaker resurrected on an episode of RAW, in which he was reproduced from a coffin that was struck by lightning, in this moment furiously challenging Kane.
+Jacobs won his first match as Kane against Mankind at Survivor Series on November 9.
+The Undertaker initially refused to face him and adamantly so while Kane humiliated him, The Undertaker claiming he had promised his parents he would never do harm to his own "flesh and blood."
+After what was thought to be a brief partnership, Kane betrayed The Undertaker by costing him the WWF Championship, Kane interfering in The Undertaker's title match against Shawn Michaels at the Royal Rumble on January 18, 1998.
+After the match, Kane locked The Undertaker in a casket and set it on fire.
+After a couple months of absence, The Undertaker resurrected on an episode of Raw is War, in which he was reproduced from a coffin that was struck by lightning, in this moment furiously challenging Kane.

 The Undertaker defeated Kane at WrestleMania XIV on March 29.
 After the match, Kane and Paul Bearer attacked The Undertaker, hitting him with a steel chair and then giving a Tombstone Piledriver.
+On April 4, they faced each other again at Mayhem in Manchester, where the Undertaker defeated Kane again.
 They continued to feud until Unforgiven: In Your House on April 26, when The Undertaker defeated Kane in the first ever Inferno match.
 In this match, Bearer tried to help Kane by attacking Undertaker, but as Kane was retreating backstage, Vader forced Kane back towards the ring, and The Undertaker attacked them both by jumping over the ring ropes surrounded by fire before setting Kane's right arm on fire.
-At Over the Edge: In Your House, Kane defeated Vader in a Mask vs. Mask match.
+At Over the Edge: In Your House on May 31, Kane defeated Vader in a Mask vs. Mask match.

 On the June 1 episode of Raw Is War, Kane defeated The Undertaker to become the number one contender to the WWF Championship.
-At the King of the Ring, Kane defeated Stone Cold Steve Austin in a First Blood match following interferences by Mankind and The Undertaker to win the WWF Championship.
+At the King of the Ring on June 28, Kane defeated Stone Cold Steve Austin in a First Blood match following interferences by Mankind and The Undertaker to win the WWF Championship.
 Kane lost the title back to Austin the following night on Raw Is War.